2023 Most Popular Parks, Recreation & Leisure Studies Bachelor's Degree Schools in the Rocky Mountains Region

 The following schools top our list of the Most Popular Parks, Recreation & Leisure Studies Bachelor's Degree Colleges.

 Our analysis found Brigham Young University - Provo to be the most popular school for parks, recreation and leisure studies students who want to pursue a bachelor’s degree in the Rocky Mountains Region .
-BYU is a fairly large private not-for-profit school located in the medium-sized city of Provo.
+BYU is a very large private not-for-profit school located in the medium-sized city of Provo.

 Of the 110 students majoring in parks and rec at BYU, 28% are male and 72% are female.